 I tend to skip candy in my kids’ Easter basket, mostly because I know the grandparents will give it to them.
 (I do the same with their no candy stocking stuffers!)
 That doesn’t mean I don’t like to toss in a few tasty treats.
 If your baby is eating solids, here are a few ideas of what you can add.

 - Freeze dried fruit

 Essentials to put into an Easter Basket:

 Another practical idea for baby’s first Easter basket is to pack it with essentials you’ll probably be buying soon!
-Not exciting, but your little will love having something to look at on Easter morning.
+Not exciting, but definitely practical.

 As an Amazon Associate, I earn from qualifying purchases.